cdslaborg/paramonte/README.md

 Quick Start
 ===========

 Follow the quick start instructions in this [QUICKSTART.md](https://github.com/cdslaborg/paramonte/blob/main/QUICKSTART.md) file.
+For programming languages other than C, C++, Fortran, see the quick start section of the README.md file in the corresponding language's source subfolder in the [src](./src) folder in the root directory of the ParaMonte repository.

 Installation